LESV: Language Embedded Sparse Voxel Fusion for Open-Vocabulary 3D Scene Understanding: Abstract

 \section{Abstract}

 Recent advancements in open-vocabulary 3D scene understanding heavily rely on 3D Gaussian Splatting (3DGS) to register vision-language features into 3D space.
 However, we identify two critical limitations in these approaches: the \textit{spatial ambiguity} arising from unstructured, overlapping Gaussians which necessitates probabilistic feature registration, and the \textit{multi-level semantic ambiguity} caused by pooling features over object-level masks, which dilutes fine-grained details.
 To address these challenges, we present a novel framework that leverages Sparse Voxel Rasterization (SVRaster) as a structured, disjoint geometry representation.
 By regularizing SVRaster with monocular depth and normal priors, we establish a stable geometric foundation.
 This enables a deterministic, confidence-aware feature registration process and suppresses the semantic bleeding artifact common in 3DGS.
-Furthermore, we resolve multi-level ambiguity by exploiting the emerging dense alignment properties of foundation model \textbf{AM-RADIO}, avoiding the computational overhead of hierarchical training methods.
-Our approach achieves state-of-the-art performance on Open Vocabulary 3D Object Retrieval and Point Cloud Understanding benchmarks, particularly excelling on fine-grained queries where registration methods typically fail.
+Furthermore, we resolve multi-level ambiguity by exploiting the emerging dense alignment properties of the \textbf{AM-RADIO} foundation model, avoiding the computational overhead of hierarchical training methods.
+Our approach achieves state-of-the-art performance on Open Vocabulary Point Cloud Understanding, and highly competitive results on 3D Object Retrieval benchmarks.